LoganRupe/nestjs-example/README.md

 MONGO_EXPRESS_USERNAME=express
 MONGO_EXPRESS_PASSWORD=ExampleExpressPassword123      # !Please change!
 ```
-NOTE: Changes to the `.env` file are not checked in due to .gitignore.
+NOTE: The `.env` file is not checked in due to .gitignore.

-ALSO NOTE: These variables are not commited by default for security reasons (note: You could append these automagically via your build pipelines).
+ALSO NOTE: These variables are not commited by default for security reasons (note: You could make this file available to your build pipelines securely).

-3. Build using the following commands:
+4. Build using the following commands:

 ```bash
 make install